-Designed to perform Rockwell and superficial Rockwell tests, Brinell and to generate Vickers indentation.
+Designed to perform Rockwell, Surface Rockwell, Plastic & Carbon tests, and to generate Vickers and Brinell indentations.

 We have designed AXE440 to be your right-hand man in any test condition, always complying with the international standards, including ISO 6506-2, ISO 6507-2, ISO 6508-2, ISO 2039, ASTM E-18 and ASTM E-103.